ThomasXuanNguyen/Home/index.md

 My name is Thomas Nguyen.
 I am a games programmer who is currently studying for my Advance Diploma of Professional Game Development.
+I already have my diploma of Digital and Interactive Games.

 I am a hard worker, good communicator and punctual.